JacksonBurns/astartes/README.md

 )
 ```

-### Paper
-For a comprehensive walkthrough of the theory and implementation of `astartes`, follow [this link](https://github.com/JacksonBurns/astartes/raw/joss-paper/Burns-Spiekermann-Bhattacharjee_astartes.pdf) to read the companion paper.

 ### Example Notebooks

 Click the badges in the table below to be taken to a live, interactive demo of `astartes`: